I’ve Lost 9 Pounds in 2 Weeks & it’s Been Easy

 What’s so bad about losing 2-3lb per week?
 It’s brilliant.
 That’s 4-6lb in two weeks, 6-9lb in 3 weeks, and 8-12lb in a month!
 If you’re finding it easy then it’s a breeze and, depending on how much weight you want to lose, you can see an easy, open road towards health and fitness rather than a dark wearisome path.
 This is not only the easiest way to lose weight – but also the fastest way to lose weight, and more importantly, to keep the weight off.

-The reason that you crave junk food, chocolate, candy, and other sweets is because of sugar and carb addiction.
+The reason that you crave junk food, chocolate, candy, and other candy is because of sugar and carb addiction.
 Not all sugar and carbs are bad so it helps to know which are the ones that cause cravings.
 The foods that contain addictive refined sugar are easy to identify – the addictive carbs are less so.
 Identifying them is important.

 The obvious addictive sugar foods are predictable and include chocolate, cakes, biscuits, cookies, candy, doughnuts, ice cream, syrups, and sweet pastries (anything with refined sugar in).
 These can be classed as ‘Bad Sugar’.